Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 Some things to notice:

 * A circumflex after a commit name gets you to the previous commit.
-* `--` can be used to separate commit references from filenames.
-It's not needed in this case, but it will prevent problems if you ever make a file called `HEAD` or a branch that has the same name as a file.
+* Use `--` to separate commit references from filenames.
+It's not needed in this case, but the '--' prevents problems if you ever make a file called `HEAD` or a branch that has the same name as a file.
-* there are many ways to name commits; `master` always refers to the latest commit on the master branch, no matter which branch you're currently on.
+* There are many ways to name commits; `master` always refers to the latest commit on the master branch, no matter which branch you're currently on.

 ## Create a subdirectory

-Most websites have CSS as well as HTML, and it's usually kept in a subdirectory, so you make a subdirectory for it:
+Most websites use CSS as well as HTML.
+It's usually kept in a subdirectory, so you make a subdirectory for it:

 ```
 $ mkdir CSS